Oleksandr-Uvarov/adv_ai_group-5/README.md

 ### Map generation and validity guarantees

-Each episode regenerates the map: border walls, then each interior cell is a wall with 20% probability.
+Each episode regenerates the map (`LevelMixin.reset` in `level.py`): border walls, then each interior cell is a wall with 20% probability.
 Entities are sampled onto distinct floor cells (player, exit, key, warlock, the active melee enemies), the guard is seated next to the key, and spikes are dropped only on cells walled in on ≤1 side.
 A map is re-rolled until all of the following hold: